A topic from the subject of Biochemistry in Chemistry.

 Key Techniques

-• Mass Spectrometry: Measurement of the mass-to-charge ratio of ions to identify molecules.
+• Mass Spectrometry (MS): Measures the mass-to-charge ratio of ions to identify and quantify molecules.
+Often coupled with chromatography for complex mixtures.

-• Recombinant DNA Technology: Manipulation of DNA to produce specific proteins or nucleic acids.
+• Recombinant DNA Technology: Techniques like PCR (Polymerase Chain Reaction), cloning, and gene editing (CRISPR-Cas9) allow manipulation of DNA to produce specific proteins or nucleic acids for research and therapeutic applications.

 Main Concepts

-• Combinations of techniques provide a comprehensive understanding of biological systems.
+• A combination of techniques is often necessary to gain a comprehensive understanding of biological systems.

 Experiment: Protein Precipitation